missfunmi/core-values-app/README.md

   - [ ] Add button to permanently hide hints
   - [ ] Use localStorage?
 Cookies?
   - [ ] Fix spacing of hints
-  - [ ] Fix positioning of hint arrows
+  - [ ] Customize positioning of hint arrows - "data-position" attr doesn't seem to work for hints...
 - [ ] Draggable interactions:
   - [ ] onBeforeDragStart or onDragStart while in column, hide plus button?
   - [ ] How to prevent draggable from snapping back into column on a false drop?